 Welcome to mariaelectricals.com.
 In this article, you will learn how to wire a light switch.
-Both single-pole, two-way, and dimmer switches.
+Both a single pole, two-way, and dimmer switches.

-Below is a step-by-step guide to wiring light switches in your domestic or residential homes.
+Below is a step-by-step guide to wall switch installations in your domestic and residential homes.

 - Wire stripper

 - Utility knife